airtatsumaki/Game-Profile-Manager/README.md

 <ul>
 <li /><strong>Home</strong> - this is the default page of the app.
 Here you can select your game and the profile and run the game.
 <li /><strong>Profile management</strong> - here is where you can add and delete profiles.
 Note, deleting a profile will not delete the save games in the 'resources/' folder.
 You never know when you might need those save files again.
 <li /><strong>Game management</strong> - here is where you can add and delete games.
 Note, deleting doesn't uninstall the game.
 It simply breaks Game Profile Manager's tie to the game.
-This will also not delete any saved data ino the 'resources/' folder.
+This will also not delete any saved data in the 'resources/' folder.
 </ul>

 ![Navigation  bar](userguide_img/navigation.png)